dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    call to the SNS wasm modules canister (a canister on the NNS) to deploy an SNS with the specified parameters.
-   At this point, the SNS ledger only has two accounts with liquid tokens, the _treasury_ that is owned by the SNS governance canister which can be used in the future according to the SNS community's wishes, and some pre-allocated tokens to be used in the initial decentralization sale.
+   At this point, the SNS ledger only has two accounts with liquid tokens, the _treasury_ that is owned by the SNS governance canister and which can be used in the future according to the SNS community's wishes, and some pre-allocated tokens to be used in the initial decentralization sale.
    To ensure that no one can transfer tokens, and distribute them or start token markets